 The Feast of the Seven Fishes is an Italian-American Christmas dinner celebrated on December 24.
 The tradition originated from Southern Italy (some call it Sicily, others Naples), known as “La Vigilia,” the short form for Vigilia di Natale.

 The celebration commemorates the wait, the Vigil for the midnight birth of baby Jesus.
-It’s celebrated with a partial fast where Italians stick to lighter, meatless dishes, including a seven-course meal of fish and other seafood options.
+It’s celebrated with a partial fast where Italians stick to lighter, meatless dishes, including a seven-course fish meal and other seafood options.
 Eating the seven-fish feast or the vigil meal was to break the fast at the end of the day before heading to midnight Mass.

 Why Do We Eat Seafood On Christmas Eve?

 Undoubtedly, The Feast of Seven Fishes is among Italians’ most popular and appealing Christmas Eve traditions.
 Seafood is the traditional choice for many, especially during the Feast of the Seven Fishes,